kevinsogo/compgen/docs_src/preparation.md

 {{ templates/details.json }}
 ```

-We will explain what most of those are.
-Just update them with the correct values.
+Please update them with the correct values.
 If your problem doesn't have subtasks, simply remove `valid_subtasks` (or turn it into the empty list).

 The `checker` field may be omitted.
 It defaults to a simple diff check.
 There are also a couple of builtin checks: just enter `!diff.exact`, `!diff.tokens`, or `!diff.real_abs_rel_1e_6` as the `checker`. (more to come soon...)